 When Matt Belsaas saw the $650 monthly utility bill for his family’s newly-purchased home, he couldn’t believe it.
 Not only did he feel cold drafts, he felt some buyer’s remorse.
 Insulating the single-pane Queen Anne windows became a priority.

 But how to go about it?
-His home, built in 1891, is located in Indianapolis’s historic Woodruff Place neighborhood and had its original, beautiful windows in the Queen Anne style.
+His 1891 home is located in Indianapolis’s historic Woodruff Place neighborhood and has its original, beautiful Queen Anne windows.
 Ripping those out and replacing them just wasn’t an option.

 So he began researching.
-Historic regulations in his area made it prohibitively expensive to replace his large old-growth wood windows since he would have had to get replicas made at roughly $4,000-6,000 a piece.
+Historic regulations in his area made it prohibitively expensive to replace his large Queen Anne windows with old-growth wood frames since he would have had to get replicas made at roughly $4,000-6,000 a piece.
 He tried thermal curtains, but they funneled cold drafts down to where his toddler played on the floor.
-He even tried blow drying plastic film over the windows but it was too difficult since they were so tall.
+He even tried insulating the single-pane windows by blow drying plastic film onto them, but it was too difficult since they were so tall.